elm-city-craftworks/course-001/PART_3.md

-## Part 3: Parsing text-based file formats
+## Part 3: Parsing text-based formats

 The article we'll work through in this part of the course is [Parsing JSON the hard way](https://practicingruby.com/articles/parsing-json-the-hard-way).